peterpeterparker/daviddalbusco.com/src/blog/converting-svg-to-image-png-webp-etc-in-javascript.md

 const blobURL: string = URL.createObjectURL(blob);
 ```

-However, in my component, using such approach threw an exception at runtime.
+However, in my component, using that approach threw an exception at runtime.

 > Security Error: Tainted canvases may not be exported.